 AAP Senior Director, Pediatric Population Health

 How Do I Learn More?

 Additional AAP Resources for Providers

 Lead Exposure and Lead Poisoning

-This material was supported by the American Academy of Pediatrics (AAP) and funded (in part) by grant number 1 NU61TS000296-01-00 from the Agency for Toxic Substances and Disease Registry (ATSDR).
+This material was supported by the American Academy of Pediatrics (AAP) and funded (in part) by the cooperative agreement award number 5 NU61TS000296-02-00 from the Agency for Toxic Substances and Disease Registry (ATSDR).